skychwang/Latest-Chapters/README.md

 ## etc.

-An exploration in making GUI software using Python.
+An exploration in using Python to make GUI software.